90s-coding-vibe/90s-coding-vibe/README.md

 ---

 ## 💫 About Me:
+⚡ Software Engineer
+⚡ Yes I'm addicted to programming, it's like playing Yu-Gi-Oh Duelist of the roses endlessly.
+I don't get tired.
+(No we're not thinkin' about deadlines here)
-🌱 My soul lives in `Vue`<br>🛸 Dreaming in: Pixelated divs & terminal greens<br>⚡ Fun fact: I debug faster with synthwave playing
+⚡ I debug faster with synthwave playing or Dark Academia.
+⚡ I love to play chess, although I'm not that good at it.
 ---

 ## 🌐 Socials: